hpi-swa-teaching/live-programming-systems/projects/eclipse-debugger/analysisPlan.md

 We use a Java Virtual Machine version 1.8.0 update 112 for running Eclipse Neon.1a Release (4.6.1) and the sample application we develop.

 ### Example Workflow
->Description of the major workflow which illustrates all relevant "live programming" features.
-The workflow description should cover all major elements and interactions available.
-Augmented by annotated pictures and screencast.

 A good example to demonstrate live programming features and its limitations is creating a bouncing ball simulation with Java 2D drawing features.

 1. We start Eclipse